ramannanda9/restaurant-hotspots/README.md

-# restaurant-hotspots
+# restaurant-taxi-hotspots
-This project determines the restaurant hotspots in new york
+This project determines the restaurant taxi hotspots in new york